corticon/documentation/docs/Dynamic-Forms/Rendering-the-Rules/README.md

 ## In the Response

 There are 3 attributes in the decision service JSON results that deal with stages:
-* currentStageNumber: The decision service tell the CSC the current stage number it has executed.
+* `currentStageNumber`: The decision service tell the CSC the current stage number it has executed.
   The CSC shouldn't do anything special with it.
 It is mostly useful for troubleshooting.
-* currentStageDescription: An optional string.
+* `currentStageDescription`: An optional string.
 Again, the CSC shouldn't do anything special with it.
 It is mostly useful for troubleshooting.
-* nextStageNumber: This is the stage number the CSC specifies when calling the decision service for the next step.
+* `nextStageNumber`: This is the stage number the CSC specifies when calling the decision service for the next step.

 # Additional Resources